TOP 10 Countries by Net Migration Rate (2025)

 Read this table as intensity of net inflow relative to population size.
 A small territory can rank very high with only a few thousand net arrivals, while a very large economy can receive far more migrants in absolute numbers and still post a lower per-capita rate.

-Visual comparison: Top 10 net migration rates
+Visual comparison: latest comparable Top 10 net migration rates

 Ukraine is a dramatic outlier.
 Everything below it belongs to a much tighter cluster, which reinforces the point that the main “story” of the ranking is not only labour-market attraction, but also how unusual conflict and return dynamics can distort a one-year net migration measure.